MihaiBojin/waf-downloader/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/waf-downloader.svg)](https://pypi.org/project/waf-downloader/)
 [![License](https://img.shields.io/github/license/waf-downloader/waf-downloader.svg)](LICENSE)

+A library, CLI, and docker image that downloads Cloudflare WAF logs for a specified zone_id and time frame.

 ## Schema

 See [src/waf_logs/resources/db/](./src/waf_logs/resources/db) for a list of schemas that are auto-applied at start.
 This can be disabled by passing `--ensure_schema False`.